 BELL-IRVING, Henry Beattie, Acting Lieutenant - Distinguished Service Cross (DSC) - RNVR / H.M.
 Drifter - Awarded as per London Gazette of 20 July 1917 (no Canada Gazette).
 Born in Vancouver in 1887.
 Married Anne Pybus in 1912 and they had six children.
 Joined the RNVR at the start of WW1.
 Received DSC and Bar in WW1.
 Worked in Vancouver between wars.
 Served in WW2 as a LCdr (Temp), Acting Commander (WHA), RCNVR, beginning on 11 September 1939.
 Served as a salvage office on one of the beaches on D-Day.
 The medals of Henry Bell-Irving are on display in the Wardroom at HMCS Discovery (Naval Reserve Unit in Vancouver).
+Henry earned a Distinguished Service Cross (DSC) for shooting down two German seaplanes, the first such action in the war, and later on, a bar to the DSC earned for his part in salvaging an abandoned cargo ship.

 His son became the Lieutenant-Governor of British Columbia and received the DSO & Bar and OBE in World War Two and an OC post war.